apache/libcloud/docs/compute/drivers/cloudstack.rst

 .. literalinclude:: /examples/compute/cloudstack/turn_off_ssl_verification.py
    :language: python

+For more information on how SSL certificate validation works in Libcloud, see the :doc:`SSL Certificate Validation </other/ssl-certificate-validation>` page.

 `libcloud` now features CloudStack based drivers for the `exoscale`_ and `ikoula`_ public clouds.
 Instantiating drivers to those clouds is shown